L2-Lagrange/Simple-LM1875-sound-system/README.md

 Proper heat sinking is very important for the power stage.
 I used an aluminum L bar which gave me space to mount both boards, but you can get by with [significantly smaller heat sinks](https://www.amazon.com/dp/B07B62V4FP?ref=nb_sb_ss_w_as-reorder_k5_1_9&amp=&crid=2OR320LZAT9D7&sprefix=heat%2Bsink&th=1) especially during testing.

+The semiconductors and electrolitic capacitors for this project were ordered from Digikey.
+The LM1875 chips are the most important component to get from a reliable source.
+Do not buy them on Amazon.
+The components used in this build are sourced from a mix of Amazon and Digikey.

 <p align="center">
   <img src="Images/System_Image.png" width="500"><br>
   <em> Image of prototype </em>